socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'updater.release.channel' => 'stable',

-The channel that Nextcloud should use to look for updates
+The channel that cyfrSpaces should use to look for updates

 Supported values:
   - ``daily``